YogeshxSaini/DevOps-Journey-Notes/Docker/Notes/4. Dockerfile/README.md

 | USER | Sets the user or UID to use when running the container |
 | WORKDIR | Sets the working directory for the container |

+> MAINTAINER has been deprecated in favour of using the LABEL instruction.

 ## Notes

 1. A Dockerfile begins with a base image, which is the starting point for building the new image.
-The base image is specified with the FROM instruction, which is always the first instruction in a Dockerfile.
+The base image is specified with the `FROM` instruction, which is always the first instruction in a Dockerfile.

 2. Dockerfiles typically contain a series of instructions that are executed in order.
 Each instruction creates a new layer in the image, which allows for efficient reuse of common elements across multiple images.

-3. Some common instructions in a Dockerfile include RUN, which executes a command within the container, COPY, which copies files from the host machine into the container, and EXPOSE, which specifies which ports the container will listen on.
+3. Some common instructions in a Dockerfile include `RUN`, which executes a command within the container, COPY, which copies files from the host machine into the container, and `EXPOSE`, which specifies which ports the container will listen on.

 4. Dockerfiles can also use variables and arguments, which can be passed in at build time to customize the image.